How to avoid fake news & hoaxes

 take written information as truth and assume it is accurate unless we know for

 certain that it is not.
-If we read something about a subject which we are not very familiar with, we assume that the author is qualified to post it.
+When we read something about a subject we are not very familiar with, we assume that the author is qualified to post it.

 STOP, INVESTIGATE, FIND, TRACE